dmotz/natal/README.md

 ## Usage

+Before getting started, make sure you have npm, Leiningen, and CocoaPods (>=0.36.4) installed.

-First, install the CLI using npm:
+Then, install the CLI using npm:

 ```
 $ npm install -g natal